Embedded Non-Volatile Memory IP for Automotive Markets

 The concept and requirement of zero defect is clearly a welcome must for modern vehicles as it’s aimed to assure safety.

-Driving a modern car or truck today is like driving a complex computer system which has the scope to transport people and freight from a geographic point to another through the road infrastructure and, to do so, it just happens it has engine and wheels.
+Driving a modern car or truck today is like driving a complex computer system which has the scope to transport people and freight from a geographic point to another through the road infrastructure and, to do so, it just happens to have engine and wheels.

 The function of automotive vehicles remains the same, but innovative technology is dramatically improving every component of the whole, while adding new safety capability.
 Electronics in the form of ADAS (Advanced Driver Assistance Systems) is certainly among the most innovative element in safety.